 The W.K.
-Kellogg Arabian Horse Library (WKKAHL) is the world’s largest publicly available collection on the Arabian horse.
+Kellogg Arabian Horse Library (WKKAHL) is one of the world’s largest publicly available collection on the Arabian horse.
 The collection includes current, rare, and out-of-print materials including books, stud books, periodicals, audiovisual materials, and archival collections.
 The WKKAHL is a part of the Cal Poly Pomona University Library's Special Collections and Archives unit and is open to anyone interested in the Arabian horse.

 Cal Poly Pomona is located on the site of cereal magnate W.K.
 Kellogg’s Arabian horse ranch.
 Kellogg built the ranch in 1925 in Pomona, California to fulfill his life-long dream of breeding outstanding Arabian horses.
 As part of his interest in the breed, Kellogg began to collect books and research materials on the Arabian horse.
 Kellogg donated the horses, ranch, and other property to the state of California in 1932.
 However, the records do not indicate what happened to Mr. Kellogg's books.
 However, books on the Arabian horse were a regular topic of correspondence between Kellogg and the custodians of the ranch between 1939-1948.